A guest post by Melissa Crossman

 In addition to practicing team-building exercises like the ones above, professional environments can also eliminate the blame game by making more of an effort to associate an unfavorable stigma to passing the buck.
 For example, co-workers should make an effort to assertively point out instances when teammates are blaming one another for failures in the workplace, rather than offering solutions.
 With a more collective approach to solving the problem, results will follow at a much quicker pace.

 Influential business thinker Marshall Goldsmith advises professionals to conduct their behavior in the office based on the following motto: “Help more, judge less.”
 When looking for the root of a problem, try to focus more on flawed actions themselves rather than the people who made them.
 For example, if a team member didn’t complete their portion of the project on time, perhaps the workload is unevenly distributed or communication should be improved in the workplace.
 Looking at it from this angle facilitates progression, rather than empty corrosive gossip.
 Passing the buck is a common human instinct, but in the workplace it’s a slippery slope that is, plainly put, counterproductive.
 When the whole team makes a concerted effort to communicate effectively and not place blame on one another, it will inevitably lead to a more productive and collaborative workplace.

 Author bio: Melissa Crossman is a professional writer living in the Indianapolis area with her two dogs.
-She specializes in education and technology and writes on behalf of American InterContinental University.
+She specializes in education and technology.

 Never Miss a Post!